Skip to Content Facebook Feature Image

 EAGAN, Minn.
 (AP) — J.J.
 McCarthy has a hairline fracture in his throwing hand that will keep him out of Minnesota's upcoming game against Detroit, making Max Brosmer the starting quarterback this week.

 With the Vikings hosting the Lions on Thursday as part of the NFL's holiday tripleheader on Christmas, there was too little time for McCarthy to recover.
-O'Connell said his ability to play in the season finale against Green Bay on Jan.
-3 or 4 would simply depend on his grip.
+O'Connell said the QB's ability to play in the season finale against Green Bay on Jan.
+3 or 4 would depend on his grip.

-Brosmer started for McCarthy that time on Nov.
-30, when the Vikings lost 26-0 at NFC-leading Seattle after the undrafted rookie threw four interceptions.
+Brosmer started when McCarthy was out with the concussion on Nov.
+30. The Vikings lost 26-0 at NFC-leading Seattle after the undrafted rookie threw four interceptions.

 AP NFL: https://apnews.com/hub/NFL